thingsneverchange/svelte-scrollable-arrow/README.md

 ## Limitations & Things to do

 1. The component does not support custom arrow images, even though you can change the color & size
-2. You should wrap each item by `<ScrollableArrowItem/>` to make it work, and be able to use the API of the component.
+2. You should wrap each item by `<ScrollableArrowItem/>` to make it work and be able to use the API of the component.
 3. The layout may break if the items in the content don't have fixed width, and height.

 ## License